ELELAB/pyinteraph2/examples/CypA/graph_analysis/hydrogen_bonds/pyinknife/README.md

-Here we showcase the output of the PyInKnife pipeline (https://github.com/ELELAB/PyInKnife2) for hydrogen bonds as calculated on our microsecond molecular dynamics trajectory of CypA.
+Here we showcase the output of the PyInKnife pipeline (https://github.com/ELELAB/PyInKnife2) for hydrogen bonds analysis as calculated on our microsecond molecular dynamics trajectory of CypA.

+We have used the same trajectory as the scPSN example, after fitering it by keeping one frame every 100ps, to save on calculation time.

 As the complete set of output file was too large to be stored here, you can find the final aggregated outputs and plots: